Garnet Health Medical Center - Catskills: 845-794-3300, ext. 2185

 What to Expect from an Ethics Consultation

-After a request is submitted, 3 members of the Ethics Committee will assemble within 48 hours (time sensitive situations will receive immediate attention).
-The Ethics Committee evaluates the current situation, reviews the patient’s social and medical history, and interviews all the parties involved.
+After a request is submitted, members of the Ethics Committee assemble as soon as possible to respond.
+The Committee evaluates the current situation, reviews the patient’s social and medical history, and interviews all the parties involved.
 Options are then provided for consideration, working towards a mutually acceptable resolution.